beehive-lab/TornadoVM/assembly/src/docs/1_INSTALL.md

 TornadoVM is built by using GraalVM Community Edition 19.3.0.
 The directory which contains the Java binary is used by the JAVA_HOME env variable (Step 2).

 GraalVM Community Edition 19.3.0 supports both JDK8 and JDK11.
-This means that Tornado is able to run on top of both versions.
+This means that TornadoVM is able to run on top of both versions.

 #### 1.1 Download GraalVM Community Edition 19.3.0